miem215/4DoF_Arm_FaultDetection/README.md

 > [!IMPORTANT]
 > Localized structural faults can be autonomously isolated in real-time by deploying a Dedicated Observer Scheme (a Multiple Model Observer bank).
 By running four lightweight, targeted UKFs—each operating under the hypothesis that a different joint is failing—supervisory logic can dynamically evaluate their smoothed innovation residuals.
 The observer model that best matches the physical plant naturally produces the lowest error, allowing the supervisor to autonomously isolate the degraded joint within 4 seconds and feed this data back to the NMPC.
 >
-> **Answering the Primary Research Question:** This final architecture demonstrates that while kinematic coupling and parametric structural degradation fundamentally break standard diagnostic boundaries via control-induced spectral masking, these limits are not absolute.
-By separating the system into a stable macro-planner and an active micro-stabilizer, and deploying an adaptive estimation architecture, it is possible to mathematically bypass control-induced masking noise and restore autonomous fault isolation in highly degraded, closed-loop MIMO systems.
+> **Answering the Primary Research Question:** Primary Finding.
+Kinematic coupling and structural degradation can fundamentally compromise fault diagnosability through control-induced spectral masking.
+However, by combining fault-tolerant control, adaptive parameter estimation, and multiple-model observers, diagnosability can be restored even under severe degradation.
+The proposed architecture successfully isolated the true fault location within four seconds while maintaining closed-loop system stability.

 ## Discussion & System Realities